Dennis Hoey: Early life

-Hoey was born Samuel David Hyams in London to Russian-Jewish parents, another source says Irish and Russian-Jewish parents, who earned a living by running a bed and breakfast in Brighton, on the coast of the English county of East Sussex.
-He received his formal education at Brighton College, and originally planned to be a teacher.
+Hoey was born Samuel David Hyams in London to Ellis and Leah (Green) Hyams, both of Russian Jewish descent, who ran a bed and breakfast in Brighton, East Sussex.

-He served in the British Army during World War I. After a career as a singer, which included entertaining British troops during his war service, Hoey moved into theatre-acting in 1918, and later into cinema films.
-In 1931 he moved to the United States, and commenced a career in Hollywood.
+Hoey received his formal education at Brighton College, and originally planned to be a teacher.
+He served in the British Army during World War I. After a career as a singer, which included entertaining British troops during his war service, he moved into theatre-acting in 1918, and later into cinema films.
+In 1931, Hoey moved to the United States and commenced a career in Hollywood.

 Film

 Hoey's first film was Tell England.
 He is best known for playing Inspector Lestrade in six Universal's Sherlock Holmes series.
 He also portrayed the master of Harrow in The Foxes of Harrow and appeared in Tarzan and the Leopard Woman.

+He came to Australia to star in Uncivilised (1936).

 Stage

 Hoey "appeared frequently in London" stage productions, including those of Sydney Carroll's Shakespearean repertory company.
 He played Mr. Rochester opposite Katharine Hepburn in the American production of Helen Jerome's stage adaptation of Jane Eyre.
 He also wrote a play called The Haven and toured in it in 1946 with Melville Cooper, Valerie Cossart and Viola Roache.

 Hoey's Broadway credits include Hassan (1924), Katja (1926–1927), Green Waters (1936), Virginia (1937), Empress of Destiny (1938), The Circle (1938), Lorelei (1938), The Burning Deck (1940), Heart of a City (1942), The Haven (1946), and Getting Married (1951).